alexandramapiano/.doom.d/README.md

 If for some reason you like this and want it, install Doom Emacs, if you have a .emacs.d or .doom.d configuration back it up and `git clone https://github.com/earnestma/yikes.git ~/.doom.d`.

+## IN Progress

+Check the [projects page](https://github.com/earnestma/yikes/projects) for some more details!